 Over the last few decades, however, it had become harder and harder to find a true mate.
 This had left hundreds of wolves without their mates, forced to burn through relationship after relationship, knowing they were not with their destined other half.

-The Summit was created in response to this, bringing together as many packs as possible.
+The Summit was created in response to this, to bring together as many packs as possible.
 Every year, a mating ritual took place with the aim of connecting true mates.

 We’d ended up in this position, hips pressed together in the back seat of his car, because we’d been losing hope.

 I watched as Caspian’s eyes drank in my body.
-He was bathed in the movie screen’s flickering light; a kaleidoscope of colors stained his skin.
+He was bathed in the movie screen’s flickering light, a kaleidoscope of colors staining his skin.

 “Let’s make it official.
 Right here, right now,” he insisted, his eyes intent on mine.